 As children mature, they develop their own personal standards and values through their experiences, the people they have contact with and the media they are exposed to.
 As parents, we shouldn’t leave this most important process to others and the continual negative influence of television and movies.

-Parents who teach their children the right way of life are equipping them with the tools to live a more fulfilling life.
+Parents who teach their children the right way of life through family Bible studies are equipping them with the tools to live a more fulfilling life.
 The Bible shows that those who do right will be blessed:

 - “Say to the righteous that it shall be well with them, for they shall eat the fruit of their doings” (Isaiah 3:10).